Back

 - If reaction time is slower than impulse control, consider re-testing one or both modules

-For more information on interpreting Sway results, check out Sway University courses Results Interpretation 101 for baseline results and Results Interpretation 102 to compare non-baseline tests to the baseline.
+For more information on interpreting Sway results, check out Sway University course Results Interpretation.
 Please reach out to support@swaymedical.com if you need further assistance.

 Portal